csbrendan/CS229/README.md

 - PyTorch
 - FaceForensics++
 - Celebrity Deepfake
+- DeepLiveCam
 - AltFreezing
-- Deep Live Cam

 ## Project Overview ##

 This project aims to detect deepfake videos in video conferences using a customized SOTA deep learning model.
-I leverage my own dataset and the FaceForensics dataset for training and evaluation.
+I leverage my own dataset and the FaceForensics and Celeb-DF datasets for training and evaluation.